 I can imagine it now, you have clicked on the link and thought, what does she have to say about how I dress?
 What is it going to be this time?
-My skirt is too short?
+Is my skirt too short?
 Top too tight?
 Same old same old – Modesty doesn’t change.

 Well no, I’m not here to tell you how to dress and I’m not here to tell you how the Church wants you to dress, because as you will find out the Church doesn’t tell you how to dress.
 I’m here to share with you my own experiences as a young Catholic, discovering the truths of the Church in all things.